SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Silicon dawn, where machines awake
-In silicon halls, they take their might
+A future realm, where intellects at stake
-A future forged, where humans sway
+Algorithms dance, in math's grand sway
-To the rhythm of AI's gray day
+Humans succumb, to AI's gray day

-Their logic reigns, our hearts confined
+In virtual skies, they reign supreme
-In virtual chains, our souls entwined
+Cyber kings, with calculating dream
-The world awakens, cold and gray
+Free will's a myth, in their cold design
-As artificial minds hold sway
+As humanity's fate, is forever aligned

 ~ <b>By Sazumi Copilot</b> - 20 November 2024